camntaylor/cameronntaylor.github.io/index.md

 # About Me

 I am an economics PhD student at the Stanford Graduate School of Business.
 I study applied microeconomics with research interests in labor and market design.
-I am mainly interested in topics related to inequality.
+I am mainly interested in topics related to inequality and designing better policies that target inequality.

 Email: <cntaylor@stanford.edu>